The Best of the Two Worlds: Harmonizing Semantic and Hash IDs for Sequential Recommendation: Experiment

 \subsection{Ablation Study}

 To assess the contribution of each proposed component, we conduct an ablation study by selectively removing individual modules while keeping the remaining architecture unchanged.
 The variants are defined as follows: (1) \textit{w/o Fusion Network}: Removes the proposed multi-granularity fusion network and replaces it with fixed weights across different granularities.
 (2) \textit{w/o} $\mathcal{L}_{CA}$: Eliminates the code-guided alignment loss.
 (3) \textit{w/o Multi-granularity Cross Attention}: Removes the multi-granularity cross-attention module to examine the importance of information transfer between the HID and SID branches.
 (4) \textit{w/o} $\mathcal{L}_{MSG}$: Removes the masked sequence granularity loss to evaluate its contribution.
-We evaluate these variants on the Yelp dataset, and the results are reported in Table~\ref{tab:ablation}.
-Based on the empirical observations, we summarize the findings below: \begin{itemize}[leftmargin=*]
+Based on the empirical observations from \textbf{Table}~\ref{tab:ablation}, we summarize the findings below: \begin{itemize}[leftmargin=*]

 \item \textbf{Effectiveness of Fusion and MSG Loss.} Both the fusion network and $\mathcal{L}_{MSG}$ improve the semantic representation quality.
 The improved SID embeddings lead to better performance on Tail items, demonstrating the importance of learning adaptive and robust multi-granular semantics.